wso2/docs-is/en/asgardeo/docs/apis/organization-apis/authentication.md

 4. Click **Finish** to save the changes.

 !!! note

     For more information, refer to [API authorization]({{base_path}}/guides/api-authorization/).

-## Step 3: Associate roles with an application
+## Step 3: Create roles and associate them with the application

-Two requirements must fulfill for a logged in user to receive an access token with the correct permissions.

-- The user must be assigned to a role that is associated with the application.
-- The role should permit the user to access the requested API resources and perform the requested actions.

-Applications may be associated with roles made for the organization, or tailored specifically for the application.
-To associate roles with an application,
+Depending on the role audience of the application, applications may be associated with roles made for the entire organization or tailored specifically for the application.
+Follow the steps below to create a role and associate it with the application.

+1. Create an application role or an organization role that authorizes organization APIs.
+Learn how to do so in [manage roles]({{base_path}}/guides/users/manage-roles/).

-1. Go to the **Roles** tab of the created application.
+2. Go to the **Roles** tab of the created application.

-2. Do one of the following:
+3. Depending on where you created the role, do one of the following:
-    - Select **Role Audience** as **Application** and under **Assigned Roles**, select from the roles created specifically for the application.
+    - If you created an application role, select **Role Audience** as **Application** and under **Assigned Roles**, select the created role.
-    - Select **Role Audience** as **Organization** to associate all organization-level roles with the application.
+    - If you created an organization role, select **Role Audience** as **Organization** to associate all organization-level roles including the created role.

-3. Click **Update** to save the changes.
+4. Click **Update** to save the changes.

-!!! note
-    - Learn more about roles in [manage roles]({{base_path}}/guides/users/manage-roles/).
-    - Learn more about API authorization in [API authorization with RBAC]({{base_path}}/guides/api-authorization/).
+## Step 4: Share the application with organizations

+The application should be shared with organizations in order for the associated roles to be available in the organization.

+Follow the guide to [share applications]({{base_path}}/guides/organization-management/share-applications/) with organizations.

+## Step 5: Assign users to the roles

+Once an application is shared to an organization, the associated roles will also be shared with the organization.
+Organization admins can then selectively assign organization users to these roles.

+Follow the guide to [assign users to roles]({{base_path}}/guides/users/manage-roles/#assign-users-to-a-role/).

-## Step 4: Get the authorization code
+## Step 6: Get the authorization code

 Your application must initiate a login request to the authorization endpoint of {{ product_name }}.
-After redirecting to {{ product_name }}, the user should be prompted with a login page if the user is not authenticated.
+Any user who is not authenticated will be prompted with a login page.

 === "Request format"